awoods/collectionbuilder.github.io/_howto/visualstudiocode.md

 {% include bootstrap/figure.md img="howto/visualstudio/screenshot.7.png" caption="it should look like this" alt="screen shot of pasted text" class="w-50"%}

 - Now that you are complete be sure to save your changes before moving on.
+You have officially *set up* Visual Studio Code.